js-fullstack/duck-type/README.md

  Duck(x).is(duck.and(duck.Config, duck.Query));
 ```
-Here, we want to make sure the value of 'x' must implements type 'Config', and type 'Query', that means in duck typing world, x can used as a 'Config' object, and also can be used as 'Query' object at same time.
+Here, we want to make sure the value of 'x' must implement type 'Config', and type 'Query', that means in duck typing world, x can used as a 'Config' object, and also can be used as 'Query' object at same time.
 ###End

 The library duck-type is still developing continually, more interesting feature will be bring to you.
 We also except any of your comments.